Last updated on November 27, 2019 at 08:37

 Heroin (diacetylmorphine) is a prodrug which is rapidly metabolised into morphine and 6-monoacetylmorphine (6-MAM), which are active.
 6-MAM is more lipophilic than morphine and therefore enters the CNS more readily, causing a stronger euphoria.
 For this reason, heroin has more abuse potential than morphine.
 It is purely a drug of abuse and has no clinical use.

 Dihydrocodeine and ethylmorphine are used similarly as codeine (for mild pain and as cough suppressants).

 Fentanyl is 100x more potent than morphine, and more lipophilic.
-It’s mostly used to treat perioperative pain or chronic pain.
+It’s mostly used in anaesthesia or to treat perioperative pain or chronic pain.
 For chronic pain it’s usually given as a transdermal patch.
 Fentanyl increases the rigidity of the chest wall, which can impair breathing.
 Muscle relaxants can help with this.

 Alfentanil has similar potency as fentanyl, but shorter duration of action.

 Loperamide is an opioid that doesn’t cross the blood-brain barrier, so it doesn’t cause any central effects like analgesia, respiratory depression or sedation.
 It’s used for the treatment of diarrhoea.